What you need to know about the proposal to end the Minneapolis Police Department

 It would eventually need to be approved by voters.

-It’s too early to get a complete picture.
-The city already received more than 5,000 public comments.
+A: It’s too early to get a complete picture.
+The city has received more than 5,000 public comments.

 The council members who wrote the amendment have said they believe the charter needs to change quickly so they can embark on an honest conversation about overhauling public safety in the city.